 - Any kind of weapon – even a pocket knife, keychain tool with a knife, or pepper spray.

-- If possible, any kids.
+- If possible, any young kids.
 It’s important for everyone in the courtroom to hear what’s being said.
 If kids are distracting anyone the court officer might ask you to take them into the hallway, and you could miss something important.

 What to wear

 - Don't worry if you don't have a suit, you can wear normal clothes to court.

 - If you have them, wear clean clothes without holes in them.

 - If you do have more formal clothes, you can wear them - but if you don't have formal clothes, don't let that stop you from going to court!